-Our work together begins with me listening attentively and with compassion to your story – usually over a cup of herbal tea.
-This will feel different and take longer than interactions you’ve had with medical doctors and specialists.
+Our work together begins with me listening attentively and with compassion to your story.
+This will feel different and take longer than interactions you’ve had with other doctors.

-By taking the time to ask the right questions, perform the right tests and really think about you as a whole person, I gain the necessary insight to create your personalized care plan.
+By taking the time to ask the right questions, perform the right tests and really think about you as a whole person, I gain the necessary insight to create a personalized plan for your care.

-I recommend treatment options that are integrative, evidence based, generally safe and well tolerated.
+I recommend treatment that is integrative, evidence based, generally safe and well tolerated.
 I will inform you of both the anticipated benefits as well as any known risks such as the possible aggravation of preexisting symptoms, known side effects and the potential for drug-herb-nutrient interactions.
 I will also advise you of any associated costs and alternative courses of action so that you feel confident in making an informed decision about your care every step of the way.

-It is important that you return for occasional progress visits so I may effectively monitor your response to treatment, make necessary adjustments to your care plan and support you in maintaining your results and staying well.
+It is important that you return for occasional progress visits so I may monitor your response to treatment, make necessary adjustments to your care plan and support you in maintaining improvements and staying well.
 The frequency of progress visits depends on the individual; in some cases I see people once or twice per year, in other cases I see people monthly or quarterly.

 Naturopathic Medicine Fast Facts

 - Naturopathic medicine is a distinct system of primary healthcare integrating standard medical diagnostics with complementary and alternative therapies.

 - Naturopathic doctors receive a minimum seven years of post-secondary education with training, licensing and continuing education similar to that of family doctors.

 - Naturopathic medicine is a regulated healthcare profession in Ontario and many other provinces and states.
 Naturopathic doctors must be licensed in order to practice, follow a code of ethics, and must maintain a high level of continuing education in order to stay up to date on best practices.